ledlaux/pikoPD/docs/manual.md

 - Infrared (IR) Emitter – An LED that continuously emits invisible infrared light
 - Phototransistor (Receiver) – A light-sensitive component that detects reflected IR light

 When you place a finger or an object in front of the sensor (within a few millimeters), the IR light reflects off the object and hits the receiver.
-The sensor then outputs a voltage based on how much light was reflected.
-Since the CNY70 is produced by multiple manufacturers, many wiring variations and tutorials are available online.
+The sensor then outputs a voltage based on how much light is reflected.

+Because there are multiple manufacturers of these sensors, the pin layouts and wiring can differ.
+Refer to this 3.3V common wiring [scheme](https://app.cirkitdesigner.com/project/fa619fa3-0145-456f-aaa3-b2f01b14e3e7) for Raspberry Pi Pico boards.
+Note that because infrared light is invisible to the human eye, you will need to look at the LED through a smartphone camera lens to verify that it is turned on and glowing.

 To use this sensor in a PD patch, connect its output to an ADC pin and add `[r cny @hv_param]` object.